-Dead Asian giant hornet found in Whatcom County
+Another Asian giant hornet found in northwestern Washington

 The Asian giant hornet is the world’s largest hornet and a predator of honey bees and other insects.
 A small group of Asian giant hornets can kill an entire honey bee hive in a matter of hours.

-The state of Washington received the first report of an Asian giant hornet last December from a resident near Blaine, Whatcom County, and later learned of another specimen in the area which Washington State University scientists had collected.
+The state of Washington received the first report of an Asian giant hornet last December from a resident near Blaine and later learned of another specimen in the area which Washington State University scientists had collected.
 These were the first-ever confirmed sightings of Asian giant hornet in the United States.

 Since the specimens were confirmed in Washington late last year, state entomologists have been working with USDA to create trapping and eradication plans for the invasive pest in order to protect honey bees and the hundreds of crops in Washington that depend on those bees for pollination.